LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/simple-faq.md

 #### FAQ integration

 {: .important}
-You will need to [create an internal knowledge base](knowledgeai-internal-knowledge-bases-knowledge-bases.html#add-an-internal-knowledge-base) **before** setting up this integration.
+You will need to [create an internal knowledge base](knowledgeai-internal-knowledge-bases-knowledge-bases.html#add-an-internal-knowledge-base) **before** setting up this [KnowledgeAI integration](conversation-builder-integrations-knowledgeai-integrations.html).

 In the Integrations area, there will be a pre-configured integration named "FAQs".
 "Knowledge Base" should be selected as the **Integration Type**.